rust-lang/wg-async/src/vision/status_quo/barbara_wants_to_use_ghostcell.md

 use `RefCell` and to have to manually verify that her cell borrows are panic-free.

-There are good habits that you can adopt to offset the dangers of course.
+There are good habits that you can adopt to offset the dangers, of course.
 If you are very careful to make sure that you call no other method or function which might in turn call code which might attempt to get another borrow on the same cell, then the `RefCell::borrow_mut`